kotlin-orm/ktorm/hexo-docs/source/en/quick-start.md

 employee.delete()
 ```

-Refer to [documentation](https://ktorm.liuwj.me) for more usage about entity APIs.
+Refer to detailed documentations for more usage about entity APIs.